mcp server build sprint: production MCP server with auth in one week

 what we did

-four MCP tools, each with scope-based access control through gatewaystack:
+built four MCP tools, each with scope-based access control:

-- study plan generation — creates personalized learning sequences based on skill level and interest, pulling from the enriched dataset to pair masterworks with technique annotations.
+study plan generation — creates personalized learning sequences based on skill level, pulling from the enriched dataset to pair items with structured annotations.

-- attempt submission — lets users upload their practice work for AI-powered feedback against reference masterworks.
+attempt submission — lets users upload practice work for AI-powered feedback against reference items.

-each tool declares its required scopes (read vs write). the same gatewaystack identity layer used in inner was applied — OAuth via Auth0, scope-based access control, per-user data isolation in firestore, audit logging. the governance setup took hours instead of days because the patterns were already proven.
+each tool declares its required scopes (read vs write). the same identity layer used in a prior governance engagement was applied — OAuth via Auth0, scope-based access control, per-user data isolation in firestore, audit logging. the governance setup took hours instead of days because the patterns were already proven.

 the result

-apprentice works through any AI client that supports MCP. when new agents add MCP support, apprentice is already there — no rebuild required. the “UI” is whatever AI client the user prefers.
+production MCP server in one week, serving through multiple AI clients from day one. when new agents add MCP support, the app is already there — no rebuild required. the “UI” is whatever AI client the user prefers.

 the reusable governance pattern meant auth and scoping — usually the slowest part of a new service — was the fastest. one identity layer, applied to new tool definitions, done.